Rules for the GM

 If you want players to have more VT to play with - award it for awesome ideas, jokes, roleplaying moments.
 Or just let them find a Vitality Potion.

-Use the NPCs App to prepare your NPCs.
+To create powerful and important NPCs you can use the NPCs App.
 Hover over “Create” button and choose a premade NPC to get started with.
 Add an image, fill in the description.
-Click on the stats button (top-right corner of the NPC card), and customize their powers, items, and stats.
+Click on the stats button (top-right corner of the NPC card), and customize their talents, abilities, and items.

-Encourage the players to invent their own traits, talents, abilities, and items.
+Encourage the players to invent their own talents, abilities, and items.
 Brainstorm them together.
-Make sure that abilities/items aren’t too game-breakingly overpowered.
-Make sure that traits create right incentives, encourage players to do things you want to see in the game.
+Make sure that abilities/items aren’t too overpowered.

 All these rules are only a guideline, they exist to help you have fun and tell a cool story.
 If a rule stands in the way of playing the game you enjoy - ignore it or change it.
 You are free to override any of the rules, to simplify or extend this system.
 If there’s any confusion about the rules - don’t waste time arguing about them or looking things up.
 Make the decision that makes the most sense to you and go with it.